lwjameson/dnscock/readme.md

 #### Differences of dnscock from tonistiigi/dnsdock

-- if you specify DNSDOCK_ALIAS=alias.some.fi environment variable to a container, dnscock will be responding on A-queries for the alias with IP of the container
+- if you specify DNSDOCK_ALIAS=alias.some.fi environment variable to a container, dnscock will be responding on A-queries for the alias with IP of the container.
+You can specify same alias for more containers.
+Then there will be A records in the response.

 - no HTTP server at the moment